mth9406/mcdae/README.md

 # Multi-task Classification using Denoise Auto-Encoder (MCDAE)
 A PyTorch implementation of the MCDAE

 Below is the dataset used in this repo...
-After downloading the datasets, you can put them in the folder `data/elec/`
+After downloading the datasets, you can (create and) put them in the folder `data/elec/`

 * [Classification of power quality for power facility failure response](https://aihub.or.kr/opendata/66053/download)